 Wisdom teeth are the last teeth to break through the gums.
 They grow at the very back of a person's mouth.
 There are normally four wisdom teeth in total, with one in each of the furthest corners of the top and bottom gums.

-This article looks at home remedies and medical treatments to relieve the pain caused by wisdom teeth.
+This article looks at options to relieve the pain as well as the causes.

 Impacted wisdom teeth may cause pain, aches, and tenderness.
 Ultimately, removing the wisdom teeth can help resolve these problems.